-The competent authority for the purposes of GEO 43/2007, the National Environmental Protection Agency shall consult and inform the public in decision-making process, in accordance with legislation on public access to information and regarding privacy.
+NEPA, the competent authority for the purposes of GEO 43/2007, approved and amended by Law No. 247/2009, as amended, shall consult and inform the public in decision-making process, in accordance with legislation on public access to information and regarding privacy.